Wildsong/docker-mssqlserver/README.md

 If you can't get the server to start, leave off -d to see the log messages.

-## Connect
+## Management

+### Management connections

 You can get a command line on the server with this command.
 Or use the shell script sqlcmd.sh.

     docker exec -it sqlserver-sqlserver-1 /opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P <your_password>

-You can install SQL Server Management Studio (SSMS) on a Windows Desktop.
+Windows people can  install SQL Server Management Studio (SSMS).
-It is available here: https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms It runs over port 1433.
+It is available here: https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms

-Port 1433 is exposed on your local network, so you should be able to see the SQL Server using the name of the hosting machine in SSMS.
+Since SQL Server runs on port 1433, your Windows machine running SSMS has to be able to reach that port, for me that means on the local network.

+To use Linux or to get access over the Internet, this Docker also starts a copy of "adminer".
+I have it running on port 8888 and hiding behind a proxy.

+So locally I would use http://bellman:8888/ fpr example.

-## Creating a table
+### Creating a database

-SSMS won't let me.
-It complains "This backend version is not supported to design database diagrams or tables.
-(MS Visual Database Tools)"
-I guess that "MS Visual Database Tools" is something I am supposed to install?
-Whatever, SQL is fine too.
+Database creation is not possible in adminer so I use the sqlcmd shell,

+    ./sqlcmd.sh
-    USE county_records;
+    CREATE DATABASE county_records;
     GO

-    CREATE SCHEMA property AUTHORIZATION dbo;
+### Creating a table

+SSMS complains "This backend version is not supported to design database diagrams or tables.
+(MS Visual Database Tools)" I guess that "MS Visual Database Tools" is something I am supposed to install?
+Whatever, using SQL queries instead is fine too.
+So is adminer.
+Here's some SQL.

-    CREATE TABLE county_records.property.titles AS titles (
+    CREATE TABLE county_records.dbo.titles (
-        id : INT PRIMARY KEY NOT NULL, name : VARCHAR(255) NOT NULL,
+        id INT PRIMARY KEY NOT NULL,
+        name VARCHAR(255) NOT NULL,
-        document : VARCHAR(255) NOT NULL
+        document VARCHAR(255) NOT NULL
     );
-    CREATE TABLE county_records.environment AS environment (
+    CREATE TABLE county_records.dbo.environment (
-        key: VARCHAR(255) PRIMARY KEY NOT NULL,
+        id VARCHAR(255) PRIMARY KEY NOT NULL,
-        value: VARCHAR(255)
+        value VARCHAR(255)
     );

-## Loading data
+## Loading data with SSMS

+One way is to do a backup of existing data then load it using a restore operation.
+I set up a GIS sandbox this way.

 (Microsoft docs on doing a backup)[https://docs.microsoft.com/en-us/sql/relational-databases/backup-restore/create-a-full-database-backup-sql-server?view=sql-server-ver15]